ruleGreen/ToolsMeetLLMs/README.md

 # Empowering LLMs: Tool Learning with Real-World Interactions
+This is the official repo for SIGIR 2024 tutorial: Empowering LLMs: Tool Learning with Real-World Interactions.
+More details can be found in https://rulegreen.github.io/services/tools-meet-llm/

-This is the repo which records the recent progress of tool learning based on LLMs.
+We record the recent progress of tool learning based on LLMs.
 We list works following the structure of tutorail, and will constantly update it, welcome to raise a issue to add new works!!

 ## Table of Contents
 <details open>